correaflavio/mbc2021/README.md

 This is a repo created to store the Jupyter Notebook used during the Mobility Brazil 2021 event - https://www.mobilitybrazil.com.br

-You can run the notebooks directly at Google Collab (Google account required).
+You can run the notebooks directly at Google Colab (Google account required).
 Click on one of the links below, then under the File menu > Open in Playground.
 Make sure to connect to a hosted runtime (Menu Connect at the top-right portion > Connect to hosted runtime).

 Links: